 Dr. Eguaikhide previously worked with Genesis Group variously as DGM Human Resources and IT, General Manager HR & IT, General Manager Operations and Chief Operations Officer at The Bridge Healthcare Company in 2010.
 He joined the Company as Group Head, Human Capital Development in 2012 and was appointed to manage the Briscoe-Ford unit in 2014 as General Manager.
 He was subsequently appointed as Head of the Briscoe-Motors unit in 2017 and Group Chief Operating Officer in September 2018.
-He obtained his Doctorate degree in December 2021.
+He obtained his Doctorate degree in Marketing Management from LIGS University, Hawaii, USA in December 2021.
 Dr. Eguaikhide was appointed a Director of the Company with effect from September 1, 2019.
 He was born on March 28, 1968.